Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 #### DoH

-Other Threats:
+DNS Privacy Threats:

 * Known attacks on TLS such as those described in [@RFC7457]
-* Traffic analysis, for example: [Pitfalls of DNS Encryption](https://www.ietf.org/mail-archive/web/dns-privacy/current/pdfWqAIUmEl47.pdf)
+* Traffic analysis, for example: [DNS Privacy not so private: the traffic analysis perspective](https://petsymposium.org/2018/files/hotpets/4-siby.pdf)
 * Potential for client tracking via transport identifiers

 Mitigations:

 * Clients should not be required to use HTTP Cookies [@!RFC6265].
 * Clients should not be required to include any headers beyond the absolute minimum to obtain service from a DoH server.
+(Some initial work in this area has been proposed [@I-D.dickinson-doh-dohpe] but there are no clear guidelines for HTTP header privacy, more work on this topic is required.)

 Optimizations:

-* Concurrent processing of pipelined queries, returning responses as soon as available.
-This is often called 'OOOR' - out-of-order responses.
-* Use TLS 1.3 [@!RFC8446]
+* Offer a separate service that uses only TLS 1.3 [@!RFC8446]

 ### Availability

-Other Threats:
+DNS Privacy Threats:

 * A failed DNS privacy service could force the user to switch providers, fallback to cleartext or accept no DNS service for the outage.